2002 Stock Car Brasil season

-The 2002 Stock Car Pro Series is the 24th season of Stock Car Brasil.
-The season started at the Autódromo Internacional de Curitiba on March 23 with the final race of the season being held at the Interlagos Circuit on November 30.
+The 2002 Stock Car Brasil season was the 24th edition of the Stock Car Brasil Championship.
+The season started at the Autódromo Internacional Nelson Piquet on March 17 with the final race of the season being held at the Interlagos Circuit on November 24.

+The championship was won by Ingo Hoffmann.
+It was his 12th and final Stock Car Brasil championship victory.

+Calendar

+The following circuits hosted at least one round of the 2002 championship.